CamileM/Assignment1/README.md

 3. git push origin master

 ### Github
+GitHub is a US-based global company that provides hosting for software development version control using Git.

 ## Eisenhower Model
+The Eisenhower Matrix, also referred to as Urgent-Important Matrix, helps you decide on and prioritise tasks by urgency and importance, sorting out less urgent and important tasks which you should either delegate or not do at all.

 ## The Pareto Principle
 The Pareto principle states that, for many events, roughly 80% of the effects come from 20% of the causes.
 For instance, for every 80% of a program that contains an error, 20% would be a functioning code.

-The 20 ---> 80 Rule.
+- The 20 ---> 80 Rule